The Zombies: 1964–1967

-The Zombies' first UK album, Begin Here (1965) was a mixture of original songs and rhythm and blues cover versions.
+The Zombies' first UK album, Begin Here (1965), was a mixture of original songs and rhythm and blues cover versions.
 Of the eight original tracks, Rod Argent supplied the album's biggest hit, "She's Not There", and the songs "Woman", "I Remember When I Loved Her", plus "The Way I Feel Inside" which was the shortest track on the album at 1:28.
 It might have been shorter, had not their recording manager and producer Ken Jones added the sounds of footsteps and a coin dropping, which contributed to the feeling of alienation that the song projected.
-Bassist Chris White provided "I Can't Make Up My Mind", the quirky "I Don't Want to Know", plus the beaty "What More Can I Do" which, at 1:38, is the second-shortest cut on the album and contains a simple but distinctive drum riff.
+Bassist Chris White provided "I Can't Make Up My Mind", the quirky "I Don't Want to Know", plus the beaty "What More Can I Do", which, at 1:38, is the second-shortest cut on the album and contains a simple but distinctive drum riff.
 The final original was an instrumental written by Ken Jones, "Work 'n' Play".

 The Zombies continued recording original songs through 1965 and 1966, trying to achieve chart success.
 There were enough tracks to have filled a follow-up album, but due to the band's lack of chart success, most of these tracks remained unissued at the time.

+Odessey and Oracle

-In 1967, frustrated by their continuing lack of success, the Zombies signed a recording contract with CBS Records for whom they recorded the album Odessey and Oracle at EMI's world-famous Abbey Road studios.
-(Odyssey was accidentally misspelled by Terry Quirk, an art teacher who designed the cover).
+In 1967, frustrated by their continuing lack of success, the Zombies left Decca and signed a recording contract with CBS Records for whom they recorded the album Odessey and Oracle at EMI's world-famous Abbey Road studios.

 The band's budget did not stretch to session musicians, so they used a Mellotron to fill out their arrangements.
 According to Argent, they used John Lennon's Mellotron, which had been left in the studio after the Beatles' sessions for Sgt.
 Pepper's Lonely Hearts Club Band.
-The album was mixed into the standard mono; however as another concession toward their limited budget, Argent and White (who, due to their songwriting royalties, had earned more than the rest of the members) personally paid for stereo mixes.
+The album was mixed into the standard mono; however, as another concession toward their limited budget, Argent and White (who, due to their songwriting royalties, had earned more than the rest of the members) personally paid for stereo mixes.

+The change in direction was evident on their first single released by CBS, "Care of Cell 44", a song about the anticipation felt while waiting for the singer's partner to be released from prison.
+It is also notable that the title of the song does not appear anywhere in the lyrics.
+Unfortunately, like their previous Decca releases, it failed to reach the charts.
+A second CBS single, "Friends of Mine", was also unsuccessful.

+Band break-up

+With the band experiencing a declining demand for live appearances, they split up after a final gig in mid-December 1967.

+In April 1968 Argent explained the reason for the band breaking up, saying "We don't want to end up playing for £20 a night in third-class ballrooms.
+We are still in big demand on the university circuit and are getting a lot of work.
+We want to quit while the going's good".